juliajessica/acme-store/planning.md

 ### NOTES:

 I also went ahead and created a Utils directory where I created an array of image objects with urls, titles, and alt tags.
 Since the actual mock projucts JSON object didn't provide images and without manipulating the data I thought I would be best to create a seperate file for the images so they could be updated/changed at any time for each product.
+I do want to note the reson I didn't add a new key to the JSON data object for an image for each product is because if I were going to be making an API call I noticed that their wasn't already an image key so I thought about building a smart application that I wouln't have to refactor later to seperatly obtain an image.

+I created a util function for calculating px to em.
+Since the application is expected to grow and we want to scale acrss all browsers it's importnat to handle the font sizes accordingly.

 **_QUESTIONS TO ASK:_**